CarolynG/RecordTypeMapper-CS/README.md

-# RecordTypeMapper @ Forcelandia 2018
+# RecordTypeMapper CMT Transition Demo
 ## Custom Settings - The "Before"
 The RecordTypeMapper application uses field values on new Lead records to determine which record type the new Lead should have.